-Finally, the projected differential by sex will be the average of the differentials for the last five years (2015-2019) of the Migration Statistics, for each sex, province and place of birth.
+Finally, the projected differential by sex will be the average of the differentials for the last two years (2021-2022) of the Migration and Changes of Residence Statistics, for each sex, province and place of birth.

 3. Calendar by generation: